zedlopez/ifm/Writing with Inform.md

 As can be seen, these eight composite nouns really only have three different meanings between them.

-So for instance "anybody male" or "somewhere dark" are valid descriptions.
+So for instance `anybody male` or `somewhere dark` are valid descriptions.
 These eight nouns are unusual in being allowed to come at the front of a description: nouns are usually expected to be at the end.

-Inform also understands "nothing", "nowhere", "nobody", "no-one" and even "no one", which in a sense are opposites of "something" and the like, but for now we'll look at descriptions of things which do exist rather than don't.
+Inform also understands `nothing`, `nowhere`, `nobody`, `no-one` and even `no one`, which in a sense are opposites of `something` and the like, but for now we'll look at descriptions of things which do exist rather than don't.

-## Sources of adjectives
+## Defining new adjectives {PM_DefinitionBadCondition} {PM_DefinitionWithoutCondition} {PM_AdjDomainSlippery} {PM_AdjDomainSurreal} {PM_AdjDomainUnknown} {PM_ArticleAsAdjective}

-^^{adjectives} ^^{properties: value properties: used as adjectives} ^^{value properties: used as adjectives} ^^{properties: either/or properties: used as adjectives} ^^{either/or properties: used as adjectives}
+^^{adjectives} ^^{properties: value properties: used as adjectives} ^^{value properties: used as adjectives} ^^{properties: either/or properties: used as adjectives} ^^{either/or properties: used as adjectives} ^^{adjectives: defining} ^^{defining: adjectives} ^^{definition+assert+} ^^{(rather than), in defining adjectives+sourcepart+} ^^{|called: in defining adjectives} ^^{descriptions (references to things): defining adjectives for descriptions} ^^{punctuation: colon} ^^{|:}

-We have seen two sorts of adjectives so far: those which refer to either/or properties, like "open" and "closed", and those which come out of new kinds of value.
-If we define
+We have already seen one way to make new adjectives: they automatically come into being when new properties are created.
+For example:

+	A door can be creaky or quiet.

+This creates adjectives `creaky` and `quiet`.
+Or alternatively:

 	Texture is a kind of value.
 The textures are rough, stubbly and smooth.
 Everything has a texture.

-...then "rough", "stubbly" and "smooth" all become adjectives.
-(That last sentence "Everything has a texture" was essential, because without it Inform would not know that these words could meaningfully be applied to things.)
+makes `rough`, `stubbly` and `smooth` adjectives.
+That last sentence `Everything has a texture` was essential, because without it Inform would not know that these words could meaningfully be applied to things.
+Then they would only be nouns, not adjectives.

-In addition to these adjectives, we can create new ones (as we shall see), and a few special adjectives such as "visible", "touchable" and "adjacent" are already defined for us by Inform.

-## Defining new adjectives {PM_DefinitionBadCondition} {PM_DefinitionWithoutCondition} {PM_AdjDomainSlippery} {PM_AdjDomainSurreal} {PM_AdjDomainUnknown} {PM_ArticleAsAdjective}

-^^{adjectives: defining} ^^{defining: adjectives} ^^{definition+assert+} ^^{(rather than), in defining adjectives+sourcepart+} ^^{|called: in defining adjectives} ^^{descriptions (references to things): defining adjectives for descriptions} ^^{punctuation: colon} ^^{|:}
+But not all adjectives refer to property values.
+For example, the built-in adjective `even` as applied to a `number` value is not a property: when Inform wants to know whether a number is even, it applies a _definition_.

+And we can create that sort of adjective, too.
 Suppose we want to coin a word for supporters currently supporting something.
 We can do so with the following sentence:

 	Definition: A supporter is occupied if something is on it.

-Note the colon, which is essential, and the usage of "it" in the definition part to refer to the object in question.
-(For this purpose we would write "it" even if we were defining a term about, say, a woman instead of a supporter, so that "she" or "her" might seem more appropriate – but see below.)
+Note the colon, which is essential, and the usage of `it` in the definition part to refer to the object in question.
+(For this purpose we would write `it` even if we were defining a term about, say, a woman instead of a supporter, so that `she` or `her` might seem more appropriate – but see below.)

-This creates the adjective "occupied", and gives it a definition valid for supporters.
-That restriction on validity means that non-supporters would always fail the description "something occupied"; which might be unfortunate if we wanted to talk about rooms being occupied.
+This creates the adjective `occupied`, and gives it a definition valid for supporters.
+That restriction on validity means that non-supporters would always fail the description `something occupied`; which might be unfortunate if we wanted to talk about rooms being occupied.
 We could give a second definition thus:

 	Definition: A room is occupied if a person is in it.

-These are entirely different senses of the word "occupied" – a mantelpiece is occupied if an invitation is on it, but for a drawing room to be occupied there must be human presence – and Inform applies whichever sense is relevant when deciding whether or not a given object is "occupied".
+These are entirely different senses of the word `occupied` – a mantelpiece is occupied if an invitation is on it, but for a drawing room to be occupied there must be human presence – and Inform applies whichever sense is relevant when deciding whether or not a given object is `occupied`.

 Often, though not always, we also want to give a name to the opposite possibility.
 We can do that as follows:

 	Definition: A room is occupied rather than unoccupied if a person is in it.

-The "rather than..." part of the definition is optional, but it saves having to write a boringly similar definition of "unoccupied" out in longhand.
-(Note that Inform does not guess the meaning of "unoccupied" unless it has been explicitly told it.
+The `rather than...` part of the definition is optional, but it saves having to write a boringly similar definition of `unoccupied` out in longhand.
+(Note that Inform does not guess the meaning of `unoccupied` unless it has been explicitly told it.
 Such guesses are too risky, when so many "un-" words fail to conform to this pattern: "unified", "uncle", "ungulate" and so on.)

 Newly defined adjectives cannot be used when creating things, because they are not explicit enough.
 Inform could not satisfy: